hassanzohdy/react-router/README.md

 ## Change Log

+- 1.0.21 (4 Mar 2022)
+  - Forced refresh function when `forceRefresh` configuration is set to false.
 - 1.0.20 (4 Mar 2022)
   - Fixed Link Component for Relative, Mail to and tel props.
 - 1.0.16 (11 Jan 2022)